Foreground biases in strong gravitational lensing

-Thus, we expect that additional errors arising from $|\varepsilon|$ and $g_\od$ in the velocity dispersion measurement to be subdominant compared to the influence of the foreground convergence.
+This would suggest that additional errors arising from $|\varepsilon|$ and $g_\od$ in the velocity dispersion measurement to be subdominant compared to the influence of the foreground convergence.
 The extent to which the projected mass profile and stellar dynamics reflect the true 3D distribution is dependent on inclination angles and stellar anisotropies, but for the purposes of this discussion, we focus on the effects of the external convergence.

 Maintaining the spherically symmetric power law assumption and neglecting any stellar anisotropy, the observable velocity dispersion can be written as \cite{Teodori_2022}

 In this expression, $\tilde{\theta}=(1-\kappa_{\od})\theta$ is the magnitude of the position at which a ray observed at $\theta$ would have originated from in the main lens plane, omitting any angular effects from foreground shear.
 As before, $\tthetaE$ refers to a parameter in the EPL main lens and corresponds to the geometric Einstein radius of a lensing system consisting of this lens alone.
 Adapting the procedure in \cite{Millon_2020,Birrer_2016,Birrer_2019}, we can extract these line-of-sight effects as a prefactor and write